DavidZhongtai/davidzhongtai.github.io/content/_index.md

 <!--
 {{< figure class="avatar" src="/avatar.jpg" alt="avatar">}} -->

 I am currently an undergraduate student at the University of Illinois at Urbana-Champaign studying Mathematics.
 I work with large database systems and text mining.
-Over Summer 2022, I worked as a [Data Science Intern @ Ameren](/professional/ameren).
-Before that, I interned as a Business Analyst @ ASA D.Next Lab.
-Check out my [blog](/blog) where I write about research and excursions into different topics
+Over Summer 2022, I worked as a **Data Science Intern @ Ameren**.
+Before that, I interned as a **Business Analyst @ ASA D.Next Lab**.
+Check out my [blog](/blog) where I write about research and excursions into different topics in mathematics and computer science!

 <!-- [Business Analyst @ American Supply Association D.Next Lab](/professional/asa) -->